 UC Master Gardeners of Sacramento County

-Over the years many trees have been removed and replaced.
+Many of the original trees have been removed and replaced.
 Some declined from disease or borers, some produced only fair tasting fruit, and some were planted too close together.
-These changes have been a learning experience for both the Master Gardeners and the public!
-Replacement trees have provided a continuing opportunity to taste new varieties and demonstrate how to plant and train young trees.
+These changes have been a learning experience for both the Master Gardeners and the public.
+Replacement trees have provided an opportunity to demonstrate the planting and training of young trees, and to taste new varieties.

 Fruit bushes